Xbox Game Studios has a record year heading into console launch

 Microsoft said its Xbox Game Studios has so far enjoyed a record year in terms of the number of games it has launched ahead of the November debut of the Xbox Series X and Series S consoles.

 Games marketing general manager Aaron Greenberg said in a blog today that Microsoft’s internal game studios have launched 15 games so far this year, 10 of which are brand-new titles.
-This count will get even better once the company integrates ZeniMax’s Bethesda Game Studios, which Microsoft bought for $7.5 billion.
+This count will get even better once the company integrates ZeniMax’s Bethesda Game Studios, which Microsoft acquired for $7.5 billion.
 Including Bethesda, Microsoft has 23 game studios now, with close to 5,000 developers, compared to 15 studios before the acquisition.
 Even before Bethesda, Microsoft was on a buying spree, snapping up many of those studios over the past few years.

 In Microsoft games that have launched this year, players have logged 1.66 billion hours, which is the time it would take to walk to Neptune and back.
 (So they tell me.
 I haven’t fact-checked this tidbit.)